-Use this brief test to help you determine if you may need to see a mental health professional for diagnosis and treatment of mania or bipolar disorder, or for tracking your mania on a regular basis.
+You can use our brief test to help you determine if you may need to see a mental health professional for diagnosis and treatment of mania or bipolar disorder, or for tracking your manic episodes on a regular basis.

-Only a mental health professional or psychiatrist can diagnose mania in a person; this screening test is just meant to help you determine whether you might benefit from seeing such a professional for further help.
+Only a mental health professional or psychiatrist can diagnose mania — this screening test is meant to help you figure out if you might benefit from seeing such a professional for further help.

-The 18 items below refer to how you have felt and behaved DURING THE PAST WEEK.
-For each item, indicate the extent to which it is true, by checking the appropriate box next to the item.
+The 18 items below refer to how you’ve felt and behaved DURING THE PAST WEEK.
+For each item, indicate the extent to which it’s true by checking the appropriate box next to the item.

 This online screening is not a diagnostic tool.
 Only a trained medical professional, like a doctor or mental health professional, can help you determine the next best steps for you.

 This quiz can’t replace a clinical diagnosis.
 If you believe you might have bipolar disorder or another condition after taking this test, consider reaching out to a qualified professional about your symptoms.